Masthead Background Image

 Utility companies also work with concrete companies that do precasting because precasting is an even more efficient method than cast-in-place construction.
 Engineers and designers can work together to create customized concrete blocks and pads to use on ground sites, such as former landfill sites or areas where the ground is too soft to use a penetration method.

-As we noted above, commercial roofs constructed during the ’80s and ’90s may not be suitable for solar panels using solar ballast because the roof just won’t bear the weight of the concrete.
-Yet as we also noted above, technology has led to improvements in the way that solar panel arrays are constructed which means that they require less ballast and thus you can build a solar array with a smaller load.
+• Weight: As noted above, commercial roofs constructed during the ’80s and ’90s may not be suitable for solar panels using solar ballast because the roof won’t bear the weight of the concrete.
+However, technological improvements have led to more possibilities for installing solar ballasts with a smaller load.

-Exposure to wind, rain, UV light, freezing and thawing — especially if you live in a colder climate — wears down concrete, and that concrete can wear down even faster if you bought it at your local home improvement store.
-Broken or cracked ballast segments can fall from the racking onto the roof.
-This means that the ballast is no longer doing its job of holding the array in place.
-And a piece of broken concrete might tear or damage the membrane of the roof.
+• Breakdown of concrete: Exposure to wind, rain, UV light, freezing and thawing — especially if you live in a colder climate — wears down concrete, and that concrete can wear down even faster if you buy it at your local home improvement store.
+With damaged concrete ballasts, your solar arrays risk further issues, so it’s crucial to use concrete rated for your local environmental conditions.

 USING CONCRETE BALLAST FOR GROUND MOUNTS

-While concrete ballasts are ideal for flat or low-sloped roofs, they are also an effective solution for ground mounted systems.
-As we noted above, landfills which have been sealed off are an ideal place to use concrete ballast.
+While concrete ballasts are ideal for flat or low-sloped roofs, they are also an effective solution for ground-mounted systems.
+As we noted above, landfills that have been sealed off are ideal places to use concrete ballast.
 More communities choose former landfill sites to build solar power arrays these days because nothing else can be built on the site.
 Solar arrays built on landfill sites provide communities with a way to generate renewable energy while using land unavailable for other purposes.

 Concrete ballast also works very well in areas that are too moist or wet for ground penetration to work effectively.
 Corporate ballast also works in “brownfields” — areas that contain contaminated soil.
 You don’t want to disturb the contaminated soil, so concrete ballast is the best answer.